parantxp/EAuth-Mini-Project/README.md

 # EAuth-Mini-Project
-E-Authentication project usingb QR and OTP
+E-Authentication project using QR and OTP